 - You pay extra for the projector if you don’t end up using it often

 The biggest difference to the predecessor is the display.
-It is slightly lighter and it is not completely laminated.
+It is slightly lighter, and it is not entirely laminated.
 The advantage of this is that it can be repaired more easily.
-It performs decently in the outdoors under direct sunlight conditions but sometimes you need to crank that brightness all the way up to really see what’s going on.
-One the whole the display is crisp, shows great color, and is very bright.
+It performs decently in the outdoors under direct sunlight conditions, but sometimes you need to crank that brightness all the way up to really see what’s going on.
+On the whole, the display is crisp, shows great color, and is very bright.